API util#

-This class allows you to access the tango syncronization model API.
+This class allows you to access the tango synchronization model API.
 It is designed as a singleton.
 To get a reference to the singleton object you must do:

 import tango apiutil = tango.ApiUtil.instance()